 Why is this a concern?
 Cyber-attacks are nothing new, but many people are unaware of the increase in hackers targeting children.
 Many children have easy access to the internet through their phones, computers, and laptops.
 Children do not have bank accounts, so what is the attraction?
-They tend to be naïve and have minimal knowledge about the risks and the precautions needed to protect themselves and their identity.
+They tend to be naïve and have minimal knowledge about the risks.
+They may not know the precautions needed to protect themselves and their identity.
 They also have clean credit histories that are desirable to certain hackers.
 According to a 2019 estimate by Experian, 25% of American youth will experience fraud or identity theft before the age of 18.

 Children play games, watch TV, and chat with their friends online.
-The majority are unaware that digital dangers exist and they or their families can be hurt by online behavior.
-Children may become the targets of cyberbullying.
-Teaching children cybersecurity can help insulate them from the worst effects of cyber harassment — including doxxing and threats.
-Doxxing is an internet-based practice of researching and publicly broadcasting private or identifying information about an individual or organization’.
+The majority are unaware that digital dangers exist.
+They are not aware that they or their families can be hurt by online behavior.
+Children may also become the targets of cyberbullying.
+Teaching children cybersecurity can help insulate them from the worst effects of cyber harassment — including doxing and threats.
+Doxxing is an internet-based practice of researching and publicly broadcasting private or identifying information about an individual or organization.

 Children are also at risk of sexual exploitation on the internet.
 According to the Journal of Adolescent Health, a little more than 10% of young people experience online solicitation, while up to 20% of American youth may be exposed to unwanted online sexually explicit material.

 Just like teaching a child to read or ride a bike, teaching cybersecurity must be done in an age-appropriate manner.
 Parents and caregivers can start by modeling good cybersecurity.
 Then, children can learn to keep their personal information and identity safe.
 Explaining how their actions impact online security is crucial to develop their understanding of the critical importance of online security and to help them create the necessary cybersecurity habits.